Winchester Cathedral: 21st century

 During August 2006, a near-catastrophic fire was narrowly averted, when a flying Chinese lantern got caught on the roof and began setting fire to it.
-Fortunately, no lasting damage took place and the fire was quickly extinguished.
+No lasting damage took place and the fire was quickly extinguished.
 A spokesman for Hampshire Fire & Rescue said that had it not been spotted, the fire could have been similar in scale to the 1984 fire at York Minster, which almost completely destroyed the south transept.

 In March 2011, a new single-storey extension in the corner of the north presbytery aisle was completed.
 Called the Fleury building after it was officially opened by the abbot of Fleury from L'Abbaye de St-Benôit-sur-Loire in France, it was the first new extension on the cathedral building since the lady chapel was extended in the mid 16th century.
 The new building housed toilet facilities, storage and a new boiler, replacing a remote facility in the Wessex Hotel a short distance away.
 The new extension cost £820,000, which was raised by the Friends of Winchester Cathedral.